 Biography

 Courtney Kersten (who publishes as Courtney Ann LaFaive) is an essayist, educator, and author of two books.
-Her second book, Follow the Signs, is forthcoming from the University of Iowa Press in May 2026.
+Her second book is, Follow the Signs: Searching for Linda Goodman, America's Forgotten Astrology Queen which Publisher's Weekly described as a book that "taps into the uncanny underside of storytelling" (University of Iowa Press, 2026).
 She is also the author of Daughter in Retrograde (University of Wisconsin Press, 2018) and the chapbook Address Unknown (New Letters, 2025).
 Her essays have won prizes from the Bellingham Review, the Southern Indiana Review, and Crazyhorse and been listed as “notable” in the 2020, 2021, and 2023 Best American Essays series.
-Her work has garnered her a Fulbright Fellowship to Riga, Latvia, and support from the American-Scandinavian Foundation, the Image Text Workshop at Cornell University, Kunstnarhuset Messen (Ålvik, Norway), the Sewanee Writers’ Conference, USF Verftet (Bergen, Norway), and the Virginia Center for the Creative Arts.
+Her work has garnered her a Fulbright Fellowship to Riga, Latvia, and support from the American-Scandinavian Foundation, the Bread Loaf Writers' Conference, the Image Text Workshop at Cornell University, Kunstnarhuset Messen (Ålvik, Norway), the Sewanee Writers’ Conference, USF Verftet (Bergen, Norway), and the Virginia Center for the Creative Arts.

 Creative Writing, Creative Nonfiction, Feminist Studies and Women's Literature, Post-Humanism and Animal Studies